cms-l1-globaltrigger/tdf/README.md

 ## Installation of TDF on test and production crates

 * Go to TDF repo web side
-1. Select branch for installation
+1. Select branch or tag for installation
 2. Click on "CODE" button and on "Download ZIP"

 * Go to local download directory